heig-vd-dai-course/heig-vd-dai-course/10-docker-and-docker-compose/COURSE_MATERIAL.md

 If you want to install the software on another computer, you need to manually change the settings; it can be difficult to know what to change.

-Containerization solves these problems.
+### A solution

+Containerization is one of the possible solutions to this problem.
+It is not the only solution, but it is a good one.

 With containerization, you can install the software in a container.
 The container is a virtual environment that contains the software and all its dependencies.
-The container is isolated from the rest of the computer.
-The container can be run on any computer that has the containerization software installed.
+The container is isolated from the rest of the computer and can be run on any computer that has the containerization software installed.

 Each container is independent from the others.
 You can run multiple containers on the same computer.
 You can run multiple containers of a software using